Do Green Homes Have a Higher Resale Value?

-Green home building isn't just a construction industry buzz word, it is a body of home construction techniques and practices that are becoming increasingly important to homeowners and homebuyers alike.
-The methods result in homes that are more energy-efficient, require lower maintenance, and healthier than typical new construction homes.
+Green home building is more than just an industry buzz word, it is a body of home construction techniques and practices that are gaining importance for home builders, homeowners, and homebuyers.
+Beyond benefits to the environment, building a green home is about crafting homes measurably more energy-efficient, require less maintenance, and are healthier to live in than conventionally-built houses.

 Resale Value of Green Homes